-Molina adopts and disseminates Clinical Practice Guidelines (CPGs) to reduce inter-Provider variation in diagnosis and treatment.
+Passport adopts and disseminates Clinical Practice Guidelines (CPG) to reduce inter-Provider variation in diagnosis and treatment.
 CPG adherence is measured at least annually.
 All guidelines are based on scientific evidence, review of medical literature and/or appropriately established authority.
-Clinical Practice Guidelines are reviewed at least annually and more frequently as needed, when clinical evidence changes and approved by the Quality Improvement Committee.
+Clinical Practice Guidelines are reviewed at least annually and more frequently as needed, when clinical evidence changes, and are approved by the Quality Improvement Committee.

-Molina Clinical Practice Guidelines include the following:
+Passport Clinical Practice Guidelines include, but are not limited to, the following:

 - Acute Stress and Post-Traumatic Stress Disorder (PTSD)

 - Anxiety/Panic Disorder

 - Asthma

 - Attention Deficit Hyperactivity Disorder (ADHD)

 - Bipolar Disorder

 - Children with Special Health Care Needs

 - Chronic Kidney Disease

 - Chronic Obstructive Pulmonary Disease (COPD)

 - Depression

 - Diabetes

 - Heart Failure in Adults

 - Hypertension

 - Obesity

 - Opioid Management

 - Perinatal Care

 - Pregnancy Management

 - Schizophrenia

 - Sickle Cell Disease

 - Substance Abuse Treatment

 - Suicide Risk

 - Trauma-Informed Primary Care

 The adopted CPGs are distributed to the appropriate Providers, Provider groups, staff model facilities, delegates and Members by the Quality, Provider Services, Health Education and Member Services departments.
-The guidelines are disseminated through Provider newsletters, electronic Provider Bulletins and other media and are available on the Molina website.
-Individual Providers or Members may request copies from the local Molina Quality department.
+The guidelines are disseminated through Provider newsletters, electronic Provider Bulletins and other media and are available on the Passport website.
+Individual Providers or Members may request copies from the local Passport Quality department.